Intro

 Filtering Order

-Filters defined as part of a dynamic dataset definition will apply on every query.
+Filters defined as part of a dynamic dataset definition will apply to its query.
+For more details, see order of computationParameterized Datasets

-When a dynamic dataset is delivered to Snowflake, all fields are created in the chosen Snowflake objects (a view or a table):
+When a dynamic dataset is delivered to Snowflake, all fields are created in the chosen Snowflake objects (a view or a table):- Attributes as columns.

 - Metrics as columns.
 Metrics are aggregated and grouped by default by all the attributes (unless specified otherwise with a